Managing Bufferbloat in Cloud Storage Systems: Abstract

 \section{Abstract}

-Today, companies and data centers are moving towards distributed and serverless storage systems instead of traditional file systems.
-As a result of such transition, allocating sufficient resources to users and parties to satisfy their service level demands has become crucial in distributed storage systems.
-The Quality of Service (QoS) is a research area that tries to tackle such challenges.
-The schedulability of system components and requests is of great importance to achieve the QoS goals in a distributed storage.
-Many QoS solutions are designed and implemented through request scheduling at different levels of system architecture.

-However, the bufferbloat phenomenon in storage backends can compromise the request schedulability of the system.
-In a storage server, bufferbloat happens when the server submits all requests immediately to the storage backend due to a too large buffer in the storage backend.
-In recent decades, many research works tried to solve the bufferbloat problem for network systems.
+Today, companies and data centers are moving towards cloud and serverless storage systems instead of traditional file systems.
+As a result of such a transition, allocating sufficient resources to users and parties to satisfy their service level demands has become crucial in cloud storage.
+In cloud storage, the schedulability of system components and requests is of great importance to achieving QoS goals.
+However, the bufferbloat phenomenon in storage backends impacts the schedulability of the system.
+In a storage server, bufferbloat happens when the server submits all requests immediately to the storage backend due to a large buffer in the backend.
+In recent decades, many studies have focused on the bufferbloat as a latency problem.
+Nevertheless, none of these works investigate the impact of bufferbloat on the schedulability of the system.
+In this paper, we demonstrate that the bufferbloat impacts scheduling and performance isolation and identify utilizing admission control in the storage backend as an easy-to-adopt solution to mitigate bufferbloat.
+Moreover, we show that traditional static admission controls are inadequate in the face of dynamic workloads in cloud environments.
+Finally, we propose SlowFast CoDel, an adaptive admission control, as a starting point for developing adaptive admission control mechanisms to mitigate bufferbloat in cloud storage.

-Nevertheless, none of these works are suitable for storage system environments and workloads.
-This paper presents the SF\_CoDel algorithm, an adaptive extension of the Controlled Delay (CoDel) algorithm, to mitigate the bufferbloat for different workloads in storage systems.
-SF\_CoDel manages this purpose by controlling the amount of work submitted to the storage backend.
-The evaluation of our algorithm indicates that SF\_CoDel can mitigate the bufferbloat in storage servers.